 Manager and Coach Responsibilities

-The following section is pulled directly from the 2022 Local Rules
+The following information is from KNLL's 2022 Local Rules.

 Managers and coaches are important volunteer positions.
 Players and their families trust managers and coaches to develop the players in a positive and productive environment.
 The following is a list of responsibilities each manager and coach shall follow.